 Finally, you stir the quinoa and sauce together, season and, basically, it’s ready.

 You can add more cheese on top and bake it until that cheese melts.
 I skipped this step.

 I made a cheese sauce for my quinoa instead of just adding cheese and letting it melt.

 A béchamel or white sauce is one of the classic French “mother sauces” that form the basis of much French cuisine.
 White sauce is perhaps the most commonly used mother sauce for home cooks.

 To make a cheese sauce you start with the Mother sauce, Bechamel Sauce.
 Bechamel Sauce is also called White Sauce.
-Bechamel Sauce is made with butter, flour, and milk.
-For a cheese sauce, you simply stir in shredded cheese until it melts and makes a smooth sauce.
+Bechamel Sauce is made with

 WHILE YOU’RE HERE, CHECK OUT THESE RECIPES